Mark-Kramer/Case-Studies-Python/_build/05/the-cross-covariance-and-coherence.md

 ### Trial-Averaged Spectrum <a id="Trial-Averaged-Spectrum"></a>

 One goal of this module is to characterize the relations (if any) between the data recorded at the two ECoG electrodes.
 To do so, let’s review a vital tool in this characterization, the Fourier transform.
-We defined in [Analysis of Rhythmic Activity in the Scalp EEG](https://github.com/Mark-Kramer/Case-Studies-Python/tree/master/Analysis%20of%20Rhythmic%20Activity%20in%20the%20Scalp%20EEG) the Fourier transfom of a signal $x$; let's repeat that definition here,
+We defined in [chapter 3](../03) the Fourier transfom of a signal $x$; let's repeat that definition here,

 $$
 X_j = \sum_{n=1}^N x_n \exp(-2 \pi i \, f_j \, t_n) \, .